Associate Professor Charles Wilkins

 Examines in its global context the history of the Middle East and Islamic civilization from the seventh century to the twentieth century.
 We will consider in turn the struggle of the early Muslim community to define itself against the older monotheistic religions; the phenomenal spread of Muslim institutions and customs across Afro-Eurasia; the complex and multi-sided interactions of religious communities during the European Crusades and Turco-Mongol migrations; the resurgence of Middle Eastern geo-political power under the last Muslim empires (1500-1800); and finally, after 1800 the economic and political ascendancy of Europe and the varied political, social, and intellectual responses of Middle Eastern peoples to that challenge.
 Key themes include orientalism and the Western representation of other cultures; the variety and evolution of social and political compacts or constitutions; and the cross-cultural reception of ideas, commodities, and technologies.

-- FYS Power and Dissent in Modern Arabic Literature
+- FYS 100 Power and Dissent in the Modern Arab World

 - HST 242 The Middle East before 1500

-This course surveys Middle Eastern history from the rise of Islam to the emergence of the last great Muslim unitary states.
+This course surveys Middle Eastern history from the rise of Islam to the emergence of the last great Muslim empires.
 The class provides an overview of political history with more in-depth emphasis on the development of Islamic culture and society in the pre-modern era.

 - HST 243 The Middle East since 1500